 8. If I voluntarily establish a hearing conservation program and enroll all miners at my mine, will I have to monitor for noise exposure at the action level?

 If you can determine that a miner’s noise exposure is at or above the action level without monitoring and you notify the miner according to the requirements of 62.110, then specific sampling for action level noise exposure is not necessary.
 However, notifying the affected miners that their exposures are at or above the action level is still required.

 9. Can I cover the requirement for notifying a miner of exposure to excessive noise within 15 days by posting the notice on the bulletin board?
 How should I ensure that a miner received a copy of the results?
 Can I require the miner to date, time, and initial the document?

 Section 62.110(d) specifically requires that you notify each miner of any overexposure to noise in writing within 15 calendar days.
 Posting the notification on a bulletin board will not meet this requirement.
 How you ensure that the miner received the notification is not covered by the standard.

-You must use feasible engineering and administrative controls to reduce the miners' exposures to allowable levels.
-If such controls do not exist or do not reduce the miners' noise exposures to the PEL, MSHA will evaluate the circumstances for possible issuance of a "P" code.
-MSHA's experience shows that administrative controls work best in this situation, but you have the choice of using either engineering or administrative controls, or a combination of both, to reduce miners' noise exposures.
+miners’ noise exposures.
+You must use feasible engineering and administrative controls to reduce the miners’ exposures to allowable levels.
+If such controls do not exist or do not reduce the miners’ noise exposures to the PEL, an operator must still comply with all other provisions of Part 62.

 Part 62 does not require you to have persons “qualified” by MSHA to conduct noise monitoring.
 However, persons conducting noise monitoring must be knowledgeable of how to measure noise exposures.